+contexts and tasks, demonstrating command of formal English when indicated or appropriate.
 EESL.6.6.
-Use formal and informal Level IV Students will: EESL.6.6.
-Shift between formal and informal language as appropriate to the communication partner and situation. communication partner and situation.
+Use formal and informal language as appropriate to the communication partner and situation.
+Level IV Students will: EESL.6.6.
+Shift between formal and informal language as appropriate to the communication partner and situation.
 Ex.
 When talking with adults and peers in a group, shift between informal language to casually agree with comments and formal language to state own opinion.
 Ex.
 At the beginning of a class period, chat informally with peers, but shift to formal language when the teacher begins the class and asks a direct question.
 Level III Students will: EESL.6.6.
 Use formal and informal language as appropriate to the communication partner and situation.
 Ex.
+Revise comment using formal language as appropriate to the communication partner and situation.
+Ex.
 Revise comment using formal language when clarification of informal language is requested.
 Ex.
-Use formal language to present information and then shift to informal language to respond to feedback from peers when done.
-Ex.
 Respond formally to questions posed by unfamiliar others.
 Level II Students will: EESL.6.6.
 Use formal and informal language.
 Ex.
-Use phrases and informal expressions in responding to peers.
+Revise comment using formal language.
 Ex.
-Revise comment using formal language when asked to say something another way.
+Revise comment using formal language.
+Ex.
+Revise comment using formal language.
+Ex.
+Use phrases and informal language.
+Ex.
+Use phrases and informal language when asked to say something another way.
 Level I Students will: EESL.6.6.
 With support as needed, use symbolic language to communicate informally with others.
 Ex.
 Select a picture symbol to communicate a choice in activities.
 Ex.
 Hand an object to a teacher to communicate a choice in activities.
-Ext.
-Fland an object to a teacher to communicate a choice in activities.
-EEL.6.1.
-Demonstrate standard Level IV Students will: English grammar and usage when EEL.6.1.a.
-Use names and pronouns interchangeably when communicating about specific people, places, or things. communicating.
+Language Conventions of Standard English. conventions of standard English grammar and usage when writing or speaking.
+L.6.1.a.
+Ensure that pronouns are in the EEL.6.1.
+Demonstrate standard English grammar and usage when communicating.EEL.6.1.a.
+Use personal pronouns (e.g., he, she, they) correctly.
+Level IV Students will: EEL.6.1.a.
+Use names and pronouns interchangeably when communicating about specific people, places, or things.
 Ex.
-Use names and pronouns when talking to a peer about another student (e.g., The student is talking about another student and says, "John · · got cake."
+Use names and pronouns when talking to a peer about another student (e.g., The student is talking about another student and says, "John got cake."
 The teacher replies, "He did?
 Did he like it?"
 The student replies, "Yeah, he like it.").
-EEL.6.1.a.
-Use personal pronouns (e.g., he, she, they) correctly.
 Level III Students will: EEL.6.1.a.
 Use personal pronouns (e.g., he, she, they) correctly.
 Ex.
 Identify self and others in the classroom through corresponding pronouns.
 Level II Students will: EEL.6.1.a.
 Uses personal pronoun correctly to refer to self (e.g., I, me, we).
 Ex.
 Use I or we when speaking about oneself (e.g., The teacher asks, "Who wants to go?" and the student replies, "Me!")
 Ex.
-Use I , me, or we to refer to oneself in written communication (e.g., write simple text with a repeated sentence frame, "I like" Ex.
+Use I, me, or we to refer to oneself in written communication (e.g., write simple text with a repeated sentence frame, "I like" Ex.
 Use a switch or step-by-step with sentence frames that use "I," "me," and "we" to refer to oneself and groups that include oneself (e.g., Write simple text with a sentence frame, "We are").
-Level I Students will: EEL.6.1.
-Demonstrate standard English grammar and usage when communicating.
+Level I Students will: EEL.6.1.a.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.
+Ex.
+With guidance and support, use "me" to refer to self.